BitPoet/PwMemcache/README.md

 	+ Please note that `$filename` receives API variables already (you don’t have to provide them).

 - int|string `$expire`
-	 - Specify one of the `PwMemcache::expire*` constants.
+	 - Specify one of the `PwMemcache::expire*` constants (`PwMemcache::expireDaily` for 24 hours lifetime or `PwMemcache::expireSave` to clear the entry automatically if any page is saved).
 	 - Specify the future date you want it to expire (as unix timestamp )
 	 - Specify `PwMemcache::expireNever` to prevent expiration.
 	 - Specify `PwMemcache::expireSave` to expire when any page or template is saved.